-A Festival map with accessibility features is available here.
 Please note extra benches are available for ADA shuttle pickup and drop off.
 Benches throughout the park have been designated for those with accessibility needs.

 Escape Space (Sensory Tent): There is an escape space near the garden in the Light Blue Zone.
 This tent is designed to give anyone sensory relief and its contents are provided by Autism Minnesota.
 There is also a calming yard set up outside of the tent.

 Bathrooms: ADA bathrooms are located along porta-potty banks and in the beer garden.
 There is also an ADA bathroom at the Autism tent and Time of Birth.
 ADA bathrooms are located near the accessible seating area at the LGBTQ+ Pride March.